-Jason Grishkoff's music web app SubmitHub makes over seven figures annually after he taught himself to code without a Computer Science degree.
+Jason Grishkoff is a South African entrepreneur whose music web app SubmitHub makes over seven figures annually.
 With SubmitHub musicians can easily send music to labels, Youtubers and blogs, and get discovered.
 Read on for Jason's tips regarding learning to code, building your own business and achieving work-life balance.

 Hey, thanks a lot for doing the interview!
 Could you give an introduction for people who want to know more about you?